atroxaper/p6-LogP6/README.md

 sub drop-passwords($context) {
   return False if $context.msg ~~ / password /;
-  # If you want remove password from the log entry instead of drop it
+  # If you want to remove a password from the log entry instead of dropping it,
-  # you can remove the password from the message and store it in the context
+  # you can remove the password from the message and store it in the context like:
-  # like:
+  #
   # $context.msg-set(remove-password($context.msg));
   True;
 }